-Student Health Advisory Council – The MACCS SHAC meets once each semester to ensure that the student and staff environment is healthy and safe.
+The MACCS DWC (District Wellness Committee) meets once each semester to ensure that the student and staff environment is healthy and safe.

 MACCS operates its special education program through full inclusion of students in the regular classroom setting.
 The small class sizes and teacher expertise create an environment where the students have the opportunity to learn alongside their peers.
 Additional support is provided to each student based on their individual learning needs that are determined by their Individualized Education Plan (IEP) team.
 Additional services to support the students’ education can range from speech to language services, physical therapy, and many more to ensure the implementation of the IEP within the Least Restrictive Environment so that the student is receiving a free and appropriate public education.

-To learn more about the Special Education program, please contact MACCS Special Education Coordinator, Sherry Russell at firstname.lastname@example.org or call 505-243-1957 x103.
+To learn more about the Special Education program, please contact MACCS Special Education Coordinator, Sherry Russell at firstname.lastname@example.org or call 505-243-1957.

 School Counseling Program

-The School Counselor at Media Arts Collaborative Charter School (MACCS) is Ms. Alicia Faulds.
-For parents to request a meeting, please send an email to email@example.com or call 505-243-1957 x102.
-Students can request a meeting by filling out a meeting request form on Ms. Alicia’s door.
-Ms. Alicia is a licensed School Counselor and Mental Health Counselor.
+The School Counselor at Media Arts Collaborative Charter School (MACCS) is Alicia Faulds.
+For parents to request a meeting, please send an email to email@example.com or call 505-243-1957.
+Students may request a meeting by filling out a meeting request form on Ms. Alicia’s door.

-While Ms. Alicia works with students for personal/social and academic issues, she also supports students in career exploration and the college admissions process, and everything in between.
-The counseling program provides an online Advisory Resource Center that is a “one-stop-shopping” site with a compilation of information about career exploration, college admissions, scholarship/ financial aid, resume writing, summer programs, and more.
+While Ms. Alicia works with students for personal, social, and academic issues.
+She also supports students in career exploration, the college admissions process, and everything in between.
+The counseling program provides an online Advisory Resource Center that is a “one-stop-shop” site with a compilation of information about career exploration, college admissions, scholarship/ financial aid, resume writing, summer programs, and more.
 All of MACCS students and their parents have access to this resource center.
-Connect to the Advisory Resource Center here: https://canvas.instructure.com/courses/782981 or for for more information, contact Ms. Alicia.
+Connect to the Advisory Resource Center